 Japan's constitution, established in May of 1947, clearly states that citizens have the right to health, and that the advancement and promotion of social welfare, social security, and public health are within the scope of government responsibilities [i].
-In 1961, as a result of government-led social welfare measures, Japan achieved universal health coverage (UHC).42
+In 1961, as a result of government-led social welfare measures, Japan achieved universal health coverage (UHC).43

-Characteristics of Japan's UHC system are as follows: Enrollment in public health insurance is compulsory, regardless of citizenship, for all those who have resided in Japan for three months or more.
+Characteristics of Japan's UHC system are as follows:

+Enrollment in public health insurance is compulsory, regardless of citizenship, for all those who have resided in Japan for three months or more.
 Rather than being freely selected by enrollees, public health insurance schemes are designated according to employment status, age, and residence.
 If an enrollee is neither the head of household nor eligible through his or her own employer, then the scheme is designated based on the head of household's employment status, age, and residence.

 Regardless of the health insurance scheme in which residents of Japan are enrolled, they are free to choose their own healthcare providers as well as their frequency of treatment.
-In Japan, this system is referred to as a "Free Access System," and according to Free Access, as long as residents hold proof of insurance, they may receive necessary medical services when sick or injured for a fixed contribution rate.43
+In Japan, this system is referred to as a "Free Access System," and according to Free Access, as long as residents hold proof of insurance, they may receive necessary medical services when sick or injured for a fixed contribution rate.44 patients in need of hospitalization and surgery, despite having only minor illnesses, and such "visits of convenience" have been recognized as problematic.
+In order to safeguard the medical sector from exhaustion due to issues such as human resource shortages, primary care physicians and flat, per-visit copayments are being discussed as ways of helping patients to select appropriate occasions for treatment that are in line with the functions of each provider.45

-As a result, out of convenience, some patients seek outpatient visits at secondary emergency medical facilities mainly intended for patients in need of hospitalization and surgery, despite having only minor illnesses,
+As a result, out of convenience, some patients seek outpatient visits at secondary emergency medical facilities mainly intended for